Staff profile

 Following the successful completion of my PhD, I then went on to work for the Police for four years, in various roles including Research Assistant, Head of Market Research and Acting Head of Performance Standards and Review.
 Following this, I worked for seven years as a Community Safety Manager for a local authority.

 I returned to the University of Derby as Lecturer in Psychology in 2012 and now teach on modules across the BSc and MSc programmes.
 I am particularly interested in teaching about the relationship between nature and wellbeing, personality and individual differences and quantitative research methods.
-I undertake research and evaluation projects for external organisations and I also develop and run short courses such as Introduction to Evaluation.
+I undertake research and evaluation projects for external organisations and I also develop and run short courses such as Introduction to Evaluation; Wellbeing in the Workplace; and Compassionate Communication for Further and Higher Education.

 Research interests

-I also have research interests in relation to compassion within education.
-I am currently leading a research project which aims to embed the micro-skills of compassionate communication into the Higher Education curriculum by introducing a new pedagogic approach.
+I am currently researching the impact of embedding compassionate approaches within education where I am currently leading a research project which aims to embed the micro-skills of compassionate communication into the Higher Education curriculum by introducing a new pedagogic approach.
 It is hoped that this approach will improve students' experience of group work.
-See https://www.cmtschools.org/ for more information.

 Finally, I am also working as part of a research team investigating the relationship between different types of beliefs, wellbeing and individual differences in personality.
 Recently one of my PhD students successfully developed a new scale to measure the dark personality traits called The Dark Side of Humanity Scale.